-Working as part of the leadership team we work closely with all staff in school, parents and outside agencies and colleagues throughout the city.
-We have the responsibility of co-ordinating the provision made for individual children with Special Educational Needs and Disabilities and Social and Emotional needs.
+Working as part of the management team I work closely with all staff in school, parents and outside agencies and colleagues throughout the city.
+I have the responsibility of co-ordinating the provision made for individual children with Special Educational Needs and Disabilities.